Provable Preimage Under-Approximation for Neural Networks (Full Version)

-This paper makes the following novel contributions.
-We propose an efficient and practical \textit{anytime} algorithm for generating symbolic under-approximations of the preimage of piecewise linear neural networks as a union of disjoint polytopes.
-The algorithm assumes a hyperrectangle input domain and relies on linear relaxation based perturbation analysis (LiRPA) algorithms \cite{xu2020automated,xu2021fast,singh2019deeppoly}, applied backward from a polyhedron output set.
-Our algorithm partitions the input region into disjoint subregions, which can be approximated independently in parallel in a divide-and-conquer approach.
-To assess and optimize the volume, our method bypasses the computational cost of exact volume computation by making use of statistical estimation and differentiable approximations.
-As an application, we show how to soundly and effectively verify \textit{global} \textit{quantitative} properties of neural networks.
-We take advantage of the efficiency of our algorithm to iteratively generate a high-quality under-approximation to the property, while invoking expensive exact computation only at the end of the algorithm.
-Finally, we conduct an empirical analysis of our method on a range of control and reinforcement learning tasks, showing significant gains in efficiency compared to exact preimage generation, and demonstrating verification of quantitative properties of vehicle parking and aircraft collision avoidance systems.
+The main contribution of this paper is a scalable method for preimage approximation, which can be used for a variety of robustness analysis tasks.
+More specifically, we propose an efficient \textit{anytime} algorithm for generating symbolic under-approximations of the preimage of piecewise linear neural networks as a union of disjoint polytopes.
+The algorithm computes a sound preimage under-approximation leveraging linear relaxation based perturbation analysis (LiRPA) \cite{xu2020automated,xu2021fast,singh2019deeppoly}, applied backwards from a polyhedron output set.
+It iteratively refines the preimage approximation by adding input and/or intermediate (ReLU) splitting (hyper)planes to partition the input region into disjoint subregions, which can be approximated independently in parallel in a divide-and-conquer approach.
+The refinement scheme uses a novel differential objective to optimize the quality (volume) of the polytope subregions.
+We also show that our method can be generalized to generate preimage over-approximations.
+We illustrate the application of our method to quantitative verification, input bounding for control tasks, and robustness analysis against adversarial and patch attacks.
+Finally, we conduct an empirical analysis on a range of control and computer vision tasks, showing significant gains in efficiency compared to exact preimage generation methods and scalability to high-input-dimensional tasks compared to existing preimage approximation methods.